More

 In this blog, we learn about unauthorized computer access, the possible causes, and how businesses can leverage a Unified Endpoint Management (UEM) solution to prevent unauthorized access to computer systems used for work.

-What is Unauthorized Access to Computer Systems?
+What is Unauthorized Access ?

 Unauthorized access to computer systems refers to the act of gaining entry or attempting to gain entry to a computer system, network, or any computing resource without the explicit permission or authorization of the system owner, administrator, or the entity responsible for managing access.
 This unauthorized access can take various forms and is typically associated with malicious intent, ranging from cybercrime activities to espionage, data theft, or other illicit actions.